ChknSndwch/CPSC-362-Group-Project/README_ShapeEscape.md

 # 🔺 Shape Escape 🟦

-### A simple 2D platformer game developed in Unity.
+### A polished 2D platformer game developed in Unity.

 ---